 Generally the major difference between these maps is an area of "Least Suitability" within the western area of New Bern's ETJ and is mapped as urban transitional on the Land Classification Map.
 It should be noted that Figure 12b, Land Suitability Analysis Map with an overlay of developed lands shows the extent of developed urban lands in question.
-By and large much of the remaining areas shown on the Land Suitability Map as Least Suitable are classified as Conservation on the Land Classifications following natural boundaries, parcel lines, and roads for ease of use.
+By and large much of the remaining areas shown on the Land Suitability Map as Least Suitable are classified as Conservation on the Land Classification Map.
+Efforts were made to create the boundaries of the land use classifications following natural boundaries, parcel lines, and roads for ease of use.
 The pockets of Least Suitable land are generally environmentally sensitive and subject to additional federal, state, or local restrictions limiting their development regardless of the land use classification.